projecte-aina/lm-catalan/README.md

 # Catalan Language Models & Datasets

-A repository part of the MarIA project.
+A repository for the AINA project.

 ## Corpora 📃